-This application for a zoning map amendment was filed by Bedford Arms, LLC on August 30, 2016.
-The applicant is proposing to change an R6A zoning district located at Block 1205, Lot 28 to an R7D zoning district.
-This application, in conjunction with the application for the related action (N 170071 ZRK), would facilitate the development of a new nine-story residential building containing approximately 48 income-restricted housing units and 46 government assisted units in the Crown Heights neighborhood of Community District 8 in Brooklyn.
+This application for an amendment of the Zoning Resolution of the City of New York concerning modifications to Appendix F (Inclusionary Housing Designated Areas and Mandatory Inclusionary Housing Areas) was filed by Bedford Arms, LLC (the applicant) on August 30, 2016 to establish a Mandatory Inclusionary Housing (MIH) area on Block 1205, Lot 28 on the west side of Bedford.
+This application, in conjunction with the application for the related action (C 170070 ZMK), would facilitate the development of a new nine-story residential building, containing approximately 48 income-restricted housing units and 46 government assisted units in the Crown Heights neighborhood of Community District 8 in Brooklyn.